getmoto/moto/docs/docs/services/cloudformation.rst

 - [ ] test_type
 - [X] update_stack
 - [X] update_stack_instances

+        Calling this will update the parameters, but the actual resources are not updated

 - [X] update_stack_set
 - [ ] update_termination_protection
 - [X] validate_template